FaizanAkhtar85/LowLevelDesignRepository/src/ReadMe.md

 is a behavioral design pattern that allows an object to alter its behavior when its internal state changes.
 The pattern encapsulates the object's state into separate classes and delegates the state-specific behavior to these classes.

 Let's consider a real-world example of the State Pattern in the context of a vending machine.

+`The Composite Design Pattern`
+is a structural design pattern that allows you to compose objects into tree-like structures to represent part-whole hierarchies.
+It lets clients treat individual objects and compositions of objects uniformly.

 ********************************************

 LLD Topics 🔥 🔥 :